dials/dials/doc/sphinx/documentation/tutorials/multi_crystal_symmetry_and_scaling.rst

-Looking at the output from :samp:`dials.scale`, the merging statistics have significantly improved again, and although the multiplicity has reduced, we have not sacrificed much completeness.
-The anomalous correlation has only now become apparant, so maybe it would be best to proceed with only these three datasets for structure solution.
+Looking at the output from :samp:`dials.scale`, the merging statistics have significantly improved again, and although the multiplicity has reduced, we have not sacrificed much completeness, so maybe it would be best to proceed with only these three datasets for structure solution.

 .. _Pointless: http://www.ccp4.ac.uk/html/pointless.html
 .. _`Gildea and Winter`: https://doi.org/10.1107/S2059798318002978